 Start to finish this meal takes 15 minutes.
 Notice how the shallots are caramelized and the zucchini is perfectly browned?
 The key is keeping the heat on medium while caramelizing the shallots and then turning it up to brown the zucchini quickly, so they are crisp and not soggy.

 Learning to poach an egg perfectly may take a few tries but I am going to make it super easy!
 I made a video tutorial just for you.
 To see how to poach the perfect egg click here.
 Now notice a few things I did in the video that make a big difference in how your eggs come out; I used a small pot and only filled it with a couple of inches of water.
 This keeps the eggs from spreading out.
 Make sure you stir the water till you have a very good vortex going (if you haven’t watched the video…watch:) then pour the eggs right in the center of the vortex.
 Use 1 T distilled white vinegar in the water so your eggs aren’t shiny (aka slimy).
 Poach eggs 2-3 minutes for runny, 3 1/2 minutes for slightly runny, 4-5 minutes for cooked through (but why would anyone do that?)

-The Recipe: Serves 6-8
+The Recipe: serves 2

 DISCLOSURE: I make a small profit (tiny really) from purchases made through affiliate links in this post.
 It allows me to keep this fabulous site up and running!
 Let it be noted that your cost remains the same and I only recommend products or services I have personally used and trust!
 Pinky swear!

-All recipes and food images are copyrighted and owned exclusively by Linda Spiker.
-Do not republish photos or recipes without written consent.
+All photos and recipes copyrighted by Linda Spiker.
+Do not republish photos or recipes without written permission.